AshGovender/DS/README.md

 > * A wireless body access network was developed using an Arduino Nano microcontroller with connections to several sensors measuring phsyiological properties like temperature, pulse rate and EMG
 > * A mobile device served as the middleware layer
-> * Microsoft azure served as the cloud layer with connections to SQL and noSQL databases
+> * Microsoft azure served as the cloud layer with connections to SQL and noSQL databases (Google Firebase)
 > * A mobile and web application was developed as the application layers with 2 interfaces for the patient and doctors utilizing the applications
 > * A fuzzy logic model was developed and hosted on the MA to guage the patients general health
 > * A ML model was developed on MS Azure and consumed via the mobile application